10 reasons to measure permanently

 4. Continuous improvement

 Continuous improvement plays an important role in management processes.
 In these cases the PDCA cycle is used (Plan Do Check Act).
-This is reflected in, among other things, energy management (ISO50001), optimization of production processes, power quality management and the realization of environmental objectives.
+This is reflected in, among other things, energy management (ISO50001), optimisation of production processes, power quality management and the realisation of environmental objectives.
 A permanent measurement - and therefore a permanent measurement system - fits perfectly within this way of working.
-Periodic reports are generated automatically and are essential for the 'Check' within the PDCA Cycle.
+Periodic reports are generated automatically and are essential for the 'check' within the PDCA Cycle.

 5. Burden of proof (legal framing)